-§ 358.2 (c) ... a transmission provider and its employees, contractors, consultants and agents are prohibited from disclosing, or using a conduit to disclose, non-public transmission function information to the transmission provider's marketing function employees.
+(c) ... a transmission provider and its employees, contractors, consultants and agents are prohibited from disclosing, or using a conduit to disclose, non-public transmission function information to the transmission provider's marketing function employees.

 MEAG Power's Standards of Conduct training places emphasis on the "no conduit" rule, instructing employees not to act as a conduit to the extent that they receive non-public transmission information.
-All MEAG personnel who have access to information about transmission, energy, power, gas or marketing functions have been trained in the Standards and have certified as such.
+All MEAG Power personnel who have access to information about transmission, energy, power, gas or marketing functions have been trained in the Standards and have certified as such.

+§ 358.2 General principles (continued).

-§ 358.2 (d) ... a transmission provider must provide equal access to non-public transmission function information disclosed to marketing function employees to all its transmission function customers, affiliated and non-affiliated, except as permitted in this part or otherwise permitted by Commission order.
+(d) ...
+A transmission provider must provide equal access to non-public transmission function information to all its transmission function customers, affiliated and nonaffiliated, except in the case of confidential customer information or Critical Energy Infrastructure Information.

-Transactions with MEAG's transmission customers are conducted solely through MEAG's OASIS.
+Transactions with MEAG Power's transmission customers are conducted solely through MEAG's OASIS.
 Information for transmission customers (such as MEAG's tariff, rates, service application procedure, interconnection procedure, etc.) is available on MEAG's OASIS.
 No undue preference is granted for any customer.